Djai284/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.

+The main vulnerability stems from insecure session cookie configuration in the express-session middleware.
+Specifically:
+- httpOnly: false allows client-side JavaScript to access the session cookie
+- No sameSite attribute is set, making it vulnerable to cross-site requests
+- Using a hardcoded secret ("SOMESECRET") which is not secure for production

 2. Briefly explain different ways in which vulnerability can be exploited.

+- Cookie Theft (shown in mal-steal-cookie.html):
+  Since httpOnly: false, malicious JavaScript can access document.cookie The malicious site can steal the session cookie through JavaScript and send it to an attacker's server Attacker can then use this cookie to impersonate the legitimate user

+- Cross-Site Request Forgery (CSRF) (shown in mal-csrf.html):
+  Without sameSite protection, a malicious site can make POST requests to http://localhost:8000/sensitive If user is already authenticated (has valid session cookie), the browser will automatically include it The attacker can trick the user into performing unwanted actions while logged in For example, if the user is an Admin, the attacker could trigger the sensitive operation without their knowledge

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.

+The key difference is that secure.ts implements proper security headers and cookie configurations that follow security best practices, while insecure.ts leaves these protections disabled or misconfigured.

+- Sets httpOnly: true which prevents JavaScript from accessing the cookie
+- Enables sameSite: true which prevents the cookie from being sent in cross-site requests
+- Takes secret as a command line argument instead of hardcoding it
+- These security configurations prevent both cookie theft (through JavaScript) and CSRF attacks (through cross-site requests)